 If you are in a company with one or more partners, you could consider a business partnership.

-Partners in a partnership can pay themselves through an owner’s draw and/or guaranteed payments.
+Partners in a partnership can pay themselves through an owner’s draw and/or guaranteed payments through your joint business bank account.

 Limited liability company (LLC)